201st-Luka/201st-Luka/README.md

 At the moment I am developing a ClashOfClans Discord bot to manage and automate information and help me with statistics about the activity of my clan's members.
 This bot is called
 [HeadhunterBot](https://github.com/201st-Luka/HeadhunterBot) and is still in developement and not ready for use yet.

-This Discord bot is also using my own ClashOfClans API wrapper ([PyClasher](https://github.com/201st-Luka/PyClasher)) which will be released on [PyPi.org](https://pypi.org/) soon
+This Discord bot is also using my own ClashOfClans API wrapper ([PyClasher](https://github.com/201st-Luka/PyClasher)) which is availible on [PyPi.org](https://pypi.org/).
-(after my exams).

 An other project is the [simulator for spectroscopic terms](https://github.com/201st-Luka/Sim4SpecTerms) (for the Chemistry students of my university).
 The project was firstly written in C but had no graphical user interface (see [SimulatorForSpectroscopicTerms-C](https://github.com/201st-Luka/SimulatorForSpectroscopicTerms-C)).
-The command line code works on Ubuntu but writing this project with C has no future.
-That is why I am currently re-writing the project with Rust.
-This allows me to write OS independent code (I hope so).
+Earlier, this project used the old C source code, which I wrote, as a C Python extension.
+But now, the app uses a pure Python implementation and is even faster!

+After random people joined my private Minecraft server, I started developing a Discord bot to help me keeping the whitelist up to date but this project is at a very eraly state and not even working correctly.

 ---

 #### My goals

-- Releasing pyclasher v1.0.0 on PyPi
+- Keeping pyclasher up to date
 - Hosting the HeadhunterBot
 - Doing some other cool stuff
-- Releasing Sim4SpecTerms before october

 ---